 1. Ubuntu :

 Ubuntu provides an easy and simpler installer.
-It comes with all the essential applications, like an office suite, browsers, email and media apps pre-installed and thousands of games and applications are available in the Ubuntu Software Centre.
+It comes with all the essential applications, like an office suite, browsers, email, and media apps pre-installed and thousands of games and applications are available in the Ubuntu Software Centre.

-As we already said Ubuntu is a popular name in Linux community, so if you run into a problem, you can probably perform a web search and find help from someone who had already faced and solved the same issue with the help of a huge amount of documentation that’s available online.
+As we already said, Ubuntu is a popular name in the Linux community, so if you run into a problem, you can probably perform a web search and find help from someone who had already faced and solved the same issue with the help of a huge amount of documentation that’s available online.

 2. Linux Mint

-Linux Mint, is another popular Linux distro for beginners based on Ubuntu.
-That means, by installing Linux Mint you get the same Ubuntu base system along with something more elegant and graceful than its parent.
+Linux Mint is another popular Linux distro for beginners based on Ubuntu.
+That means, by installing Linux Mint, you get the same Ubuntu base system along with something more elegant and graceful than its parent.

 Linux Mint is often felt more popular among vocal Linux desktop users online.
-Moreover, it provides a complete out-of-the-box experience by including browser plugins, support for DVD playback, Java and other components.
+Moreover, it provides a complete out-of-the-box experience by including browser plugins, support for DVD playback, Java, and other components.
 It also adds a custom desktop and menus, several unique configuration tools, and a web-based package installation interface.
 Linux Mint is compatible with Ubuntu software repositories.

 3. elementary OS